-- What needs to happen in your heart in order to be free from the guilt of parental mistakes?
+- What needs to happen in your heart to be free from the guilt of parental mistakes?

 - Is your faith fed by your parenting successes or by the works of Jesus?

-Trying to control the future outcomes of your children will always backfire.
-If you are tempted to controlling, smothering, dictating, or overly legislating your children’s lives, then I appeal to you to reconsider.
-If you are separating them from the culture that they will spend their adult lives, then I also appeal to you to reconsider.
+Trying to manage the future outcomes of your children will always backfire.
+If the temptation to control, smother, dictate, or overly legislate your children’s lives, I appeal to you to reconsider.
+If you are separating them from the culture where they will spend their adult lives, I also call to you to rethink your parenting methodology.

 The little people in your home will only be in your home for a nano-second.
 They will possibly spend ninety percent of their lives outside of from your parental jurisdiction.
 Equipping them is one of the most effective things you could do as a parent to help them live well in the world that will make up nearly all of their earthly existence.

 My friend Willy came from Cameroon a few years ago.
 He had never been to America, and as a 19-year old young man, it was overwhelming in many ways.
-Willy was not prepared for what our Americanized world was offering him.
-Though he is doing well today, it was a struggle for him to adjust to a land he was not equipped to live in.
+Willy had no preparation for what our Americanized world was offering him.
+Though he is doing well today, it was a struggle for him to adjust to a country where he was not equipped to live.
 He was a foreigner in our culture.

 Everyone is not as fortunate as Willy.
-There are some children who are being reared by fear-based parents who instill and perpetuate their fear in their children.
+Some parents rear their children in fear-based contexts that perpetuates fear.
 They identify the taboos in the culture around them, isolate their children from them, without realizing the importance of incrementally (and biblically) introducing them to the culture they will inhabit.